• Skip to main content

 To protect ultra-sensitive electronic circuitry, electronics manufacturing and handling facilities must adhere to more rigid standards than for other types of ESD flooring applications—such as call centers or 9-1-1 dispatch operations that need to protect data, hand-held devices, or networked computers.

-Under ANSI/ESD S20.20-2014 guidelines, for use in electronics manufacturing and handling facilities, the floor—tested in combination with footwear—must generate no more than 100 volts of static.
+Under ANSI/ESD S20.20 guidelines, for use in electronics manufacturing and handling facilities, the floor—tested in combination with footwear—must generate no more than 100 volts of static.
 Without static-protective footwear—toe straps, heel straps, sole straps, or ESD shoes—every flooring material on the market will generate more than 100 volts.

 ESD Shoes